-After realizing that pet ownership doesn’t gel well with a career that calls for constant travel, Emfarsis director Leah Callon-Butler found a giant hole in her life where her pets used to be.
+After realizing that pet ownership doesn’t gel well with a career that calls for constant travel, Emfarsis Director Leah Callon-Butler found a giant hole in her life where her pets used to be.
 This was when she started becoming extremely obsessed with her Crypto Unicorns.
-She first grew fond of the project as a player and later became an investor and adviser.
+She first became fond of the project as a player and later became an investor and adviser.
 Now, every chance she gets, she whips out her phone to show off her Crypto Unicorns collection.

 Blockchain-based software, such as cryptocurrencies and NFTs, allows for the decentralization of internet-based platforms, enabling digital pet owners to have greater control over their pets.
 This is in contrast to web2, where virtual pets are confined within the platform they were built on and can be lost if the platform is shut down.
 The concept of ownership is critical to our relationship with pets, and this is where web3 provides a better solution.

 The co-founder of Sky Mavis and Axie Infinity, Jeffrey “Jihoz” Zirlin, was also an early advocate for NFT pets and envisioned Axies to be virtual pets.
 In August 2020, Jihoz talked about the potential for the virtual pet market to capture a portion of the real-world global pet-care market, which is projected to grow to US$326 billion in 2028.

 However, at the time, few people knew what an NFT was, and most who got into Axie from 2020 onwards thought of Axies less like pet ponies and more like workhorses meant for hard labor.
 It was play-to-earn that ended up catapulting Axie into the mainstream, particularly during the COVID-19 pandemic, as millions were left desperate for income.
 However, as the web3 space matures and grows, pioneers like Jihoz remain optimistic about the future of a web3 digital pet economy.